AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 and libraries necessary to program your robots.

-Then there's [LeJos][lejos] - Java based, a veteran in the field of Mindstorms programming going back to the NXT days; there's even a [RobotC version for EV3](http://www.robotc.net/download/lego/) (unfortunately it's Windows-only).
+Then there's [LeJos][lejos] - Java based, a veteran in the field of Mindstorms programming going back to the NXT days; and there's even a [RobotC version for EV3](http://www.robotc.net/download/lego/) (unfortunately it's Windows-only).
 Again, you have a full-blown version of Linux, so pretty much anything you can do on Linux, yo can do on the brick.